adion81/GraduationSongs/Songs.md

 So let me push to the main, man!! github is pain
-And gonna say a litte prayer, that my branch is still there I don't know if git works
+And gonna say a litte prayer, that my branch is still there I don't know if it works
-I don't know if git works, git merge!!!
+I don't know if it works, git merge!!!

 Some routes work, some routes fail
 Some routes are slow as snails